scorhub/pokemonGo-wants-webApp/readme.md

 ### Version history

-- 0.57 Moderator check added, Always want size restricted to 50.
+- 0.57 Moderator check added, always-want size restricted to 50.
-- 0.55 Test added to backend
+- 0.55 Tests added to backend
 - 0.5  First public upload of the code

 ## Features of the App